The Rudolf Nureyev Foundation

 8. Financing of research for the authorized biography of Rudolf Nureyev written by Julie Kavanagh and published in 2007.

-9. Ultimately a Lieu de Memoire will be established as a permanent commemoration of Nureyev's huge contribution to ballet.
+9. Ultimately a Lieu de Memoire is now established as a permanent commemoration of Nureyev's huge contribution to ballet at the CNCS in Moulins, France.

 10. Notation of the Nureyev ballets.